nlybe/k8snotifier/README.md

 # K8s Notifier

-A Python-based application for listening to a pubsub subscription about GKE cluster messages and sending notifications to slack.
+A Python-based application for listening to a pubsub subscription for GKE cluster messages and sending notifications to slack.

 GKE offers the option to send to a PubSub topic the following notification types: